 Kenley, a 25-year senate veteran, said he ran for re-election in 2016 in part because he believes finding a solution for long-term road funding is “so important.”

 “Indiana cannot afford not to do this and do it right,” he said.
 “Our economy depends on good roads.
 We are the Crossroads of America.”

 AFP opposes an increase in the gas tax.
 It advocates instead for all gas tax revenues to be spent on roads and bridges, freezing state spending and using a projected $1 billion tax revenue increase to pay for road repairs.

-“The feel around the state is if we know that this revenue is going to roads, then we would be willing to pay a little bit more,” AFP State Director Justin Stevens said before introducing the lawmakers.
+“The feel around the state is if we know that this revenue is going to roads, then we would be willing to pay a little bit more,” said AFP State Director Justin Stevens before introducing the lawmakers.
 “That’s the sentiment I’m getting, but that’s not currently what’s happening.”

 Kenley said he’s hesitant to commit all gas taxes to road and bridge repairs because the state would have to find ways to pay for other needs currently funded in part through the gas tax, and that would likely lead to another tax increase down the road.
 Torr agreed.

 “Sales tax is a broad tax, just like income tax, and if you do decide you’re going to dedicate 100 percent of that sales tax on gasoline to roads, that’s fine, except somewhere you’ve got to make it up,” Torr said.
 “It’s really easy to say that we can cut spending, but we have a very lean budget in Indiana.”

 Schaibley said increasing the gas tax to fund road improvements makes sense because it’s a user fee.

 “I firmly believe the people who are using the roads should be paying for them,” she said.